 Established in the state of Texas, the Texas Success Initiative (TSI) requires that all those who are interested in seeking higher education take a test before joining college.
 There are different tests approved by the TSI like THEA, CLEP, ASSET and COMPASS.
-In compliance with the TSI requirements, the ACC requires that all those who wish to join a course take COMPASS test ACC, unless otherwise exempted or waived from taking a TSI approved test.
+In compliance with the TSI requirements, the ACC requires that all those who wish to join a course take the COMPASS test, unless otherwise exempted or waived from taking a TSI approved test.

-As per the ACC admission procedures, you need to apply for ACC admission, get your TSI status evaluated and accordingly take COMPASS test ACC, if required, before enrolling.
-You may note that the COMPASS test scores are not a condition for admission at ACC, but are, rather, used for placement purposes.
-That is, the COMPASS scores you get are used in understanding your strengths and weaknesses in the particular subject area, and, thus, in placing you in a course that befits your level of understanding.
+As per the ACC admission procedures, you need to apply for ACC admission, get your TSI status evaluated and accordingly take the COMPASS test, if required, before enrolling.
+You may note that the test scores are not a condition for admission at ACC, but are, rather, used for placement purposes.
+That is, the scores you get are used in understanding your strengths and weaknesses in the particular subject area, and, thus, in placing you in a course that befits your level of understanding.
 The scores also help ACC determine the need for any additional or developmental programs for you to help you improve in your respective weaker areas.
 Students may also be asked to take ASSET or other Advance Placement credit options like CLEP at ACC.
 For more information, refer to http://www.austincc.edu/cataloghtml/admissions.php.

-Five Reasons to Take COMPASS Test ACC
+Five Reasons to Take COMPASS Test

 - The State of Texas has a TSI law requirement, which requires that all students seeking higher education in the state let their college-readiness be measured prior to enrolling.
 Complying with this, ACC requires that students, not otherwise exempted from TSI, be administered the COMPASS test as a part of the admission procedure.